PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Comparison with Existing Work

-We show comparison of our results with some existing work in Table~\ref{tab:wesad_compare}.
+We show a comparison of our results with some existing work in \cref{tab:wesad_compare}.
 Most WESAD reports either (i) rely on a single sensor (often ECG) or (ii) include EDA at inference, and many use task definitions and splits that differ from ours (e.g., multi-class vs.\ binary; subject-dependent vs.\ LOSO).
 Consequently, these numbers provide useful context but are not like-for-like baselines for our setting where EDA is absent at test time.
+Behinaein et al \cite{Behinaein_2021} reports 91.1\% accuracy only after fine-tuning/calibration using 10\% of the held-out test subject; the zero-calibration LOSO accuracy is 80.4\%.